MigrationWordPress

 - what changed recently

-- WordPress admin, GSC, hosting, or CDN access if implementation is needed
+- WordPress, GSC, hosting, or CDN access

 - full migration project